JoshuaJFHolloway/Drover/README.md

 ## Usage

-- run 'npm install'
+- Run 'npm install'
-- run 'npm start'
+- Run 'npm start'
-- visit 'localhost:3000' in your browser to see the app
+- Visit 'localhost:3000' in your browser to see the app

 ## Approach